cehter/weddingpage/README.md

-# weddingpage
+# Weddingpage
-Single page website for weddings.
+A single page website for weddings.